 -

-Resource: To save hours of preparation, use our OKR Rollout Presentation Deck to clearly explain the value and mechanics of the framework to your executives and champions.
+Resource: to save hours of prep, use our OKR Rollout Presentation Deck to explain the value and mechanics of the framework to executives and champions.
+Pair it with our OKR Setting Checklist so the coordinator running the cycle has a week-by-week timeline of what to do, from four weeks out to launch.

-This is where the magic happens.
-Book a 3-hour workshop with your team to draft your first goals.
+This is where the work happens.
+Book a 3-hour workshop with each team to draft their first goals.

 -

-Pre-Work: Ask the team to come prepared with their view of the biggest bottlenecks.
+Pre-work.
+Ask people to come prepared with their view of the biggest bottlenecks.

 -

-Drafting: Debate the problems, finalize one clear Objective, and agree on 2 to 5 Key Results.
+Drafting.
+Debate the problems, agree on one Objective, agree on 2 to 5 Key Results.

 -

-Initiatives: Brainstorm the actual tasks and projects required to move the needle on the new Key Results.
+Initiatives.
+Brainstorm the actual projects you’ll run to move the Key Results.

 This is the most critical phase.
-An OKR is only as strong as the routine that supports it.
+An OKR is only as good as the routine that supports it.

 -

-The 15-Minute Weekly Check-in: Every week, the team must meet to review the OKR.
-Do not use this time for standard status updates.
-Only discuss work that directly impacts the Key Results.
+The 15-minute weekly check-in.
+Each week, the team reviews the OKR.
+Don’t use this time for standard status updates.
+Only discuss work that directly affects the Key Results.

 -

-Confidence Scoring: Ask the team, “On a scale of 1 to 10, how confident are we that we will hit this Key Result by the end of the quarter?”
-If the score drops, immediately discuss blockers.
+Confidence scoring.
+Ask, “on a scale of 1 to 10, how confident are we that we’ll hit this Key Result by the end of the quarter?”
+If the score drops, surface blockers immediately.

-Resource: To run these check-ins seamlessly, download our OKR Confidence Scoring and Tracking Templates (available for Google Sheets and Excel) to visualize your weekly progress.
+Resource: to run these check-ins, download our OKR Confidence Scoring and Tracking Templates (Google Sheets and Excel) to track weekly progress across the company OKR and every team OKR underneath it.

-We have implemented this framework in hundreds of organizations.
-When OKRs fail to stick, it is almost always due to one of these common “anti-patterns.”
+We’ve implemented OKR in hundreds of organisations.
+When it fails to stick, it is almost always one of these patterns.

 -